manit-g/lucidgrowth-email-manager/DEPLOYMENT_GUIDE.md

 ## Support

-For issues, check the logs in Railway and Netlify dashboards.
+For issues, check the logs in Railway and Vercel dashboards.